-Every year Creighton students apply for a range of highly prestigious national scholarships.
-These competitive awards recognize the nation’s best students.
-They offer considerable support either for undergraduate studies, continued education at the graduate level or for other significant post-graduate work, such as service to the nation or the community.
-For more information contact Dr. Elizabeth Elliot-Meisel, Director of Scholarships and Fellowships or consult Creighton’s Scholarships website.
+Every year Creighton students apply for a range of highly prestigious national and international scholarships.
+These competitive awards offer considerable support either for undergraduate studies, continued education at the graduate level or for other significant post-graduate work, such as service to the nation or the community.
+For more information contact Dr. Ashley Fricks-Gleason, Director of the Center for Undergraduate Research and Scholarship or consult Creighton’s Scholarship and Fellowship Opportunities and Resources (SOAR) website.
 The website contains details on a wide variety of scholarships, including (but not limited to):

 Fulbright Grants allow scholars, professionals, and artists to study, conduct research, or teach English abroad.